jaoleal/chainpass/README.md

 * The demonstration application will be developed in the Rust programming language, ensuring high performance and security.

 * Examples will initially be tested in a closed testnet environment, with potential for migration to other chains if advised.

+### Implementation State and timeline.
+    [ ] - Up-and-running testnet.
+    [ ] - Transaction signing and broadcasting with data commitment.
+    [ ] - indexing by txid.
+    [ ] - Rebuilding data from chain.